Ride past undulating sand dunes flanked by the Aravalli mountain range and the typical rural countryside

 This morning, we hop onto the bikes and make our way to Narlai, through the rugged Aravalis and undulating stretches.
 This is the most wholesome ride of the tour as you get a balanced day of different topographies.

+Today we ride to Ranakpur.
 En-route we visit Ranakpur Jain Temple.
 Jainism is an ancient religion from India that teaches that the way to liberation and bliss is to live a life of harmlessness and renunciation.
 This architectural wonder in white marvel is known for exquisitely carved 1444 pillars.

 We start cycling early this day across lush millet vegetation and carpets of yellow mustard fields.
 This is a fairly easy terrain to ride in so you can enjoy the vistas with ease.